Charlweed/gimp_comfyui/README.md

 prompt-crafting issues are in play, but lower "denoise" strengthens how much the Gimp image comes through to the final image.

+# Known Issues
+The python web-socket library on Windows is inexplicably slow, especially for localhost.
+The dialogs might take seconds to open on even on the fastest PCs with 64gb RAM, and dozens of processors.
+You can run ComfyUI on your PC, connect to it via your LAN with a Mac (or Linux), and everything will be 4-8 times faster than localhost on the PC.
+There is no available fix as of 2024/08/24.

 # Troubleshooting
 - Verify that whatever plugin folder you are using (~/.config/Gimp/2.99/plug-ins) is listed in the Gimp's plug-ins